storacha/learnyouw3up/problems/0-introduction/problem.md

 When you succeed, you type `$ADVENTURE_NAME` again and select the next exercise.

-Rinse and repeat for each excercise.
+Rinse and repeat for each exercise.
 Got it?
 Good.

 Ok, now I need you to make that JS file we talked about, and call it `ex1.mjs`.
 For this exercise we're going to print out your DID.
 Yeah, like an ID, but DECENTRALIZED.
 Woof.